pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 - Clear any existing save file by pressing **Up + B + Select** on the game title screen
 - Hard Reset (set palette with Up + B - optional to give full visibility in Rock Tunnel), **hard resetting is required before each attempt on emulator**
-- Set your options to fast text and animations OFF
+- Set your options to Fast Text and Animations OFF

 ## NIDORAN SPLIT